Widely regarded as one of the best attacking full-backs in Europe...

 Walker has impressed during his first campaign in sky blue, and has been a constant presence in the side - he said he wanted trophies to add to his CV and has won the Carabao Cup and Premier League in his first season.

-Walker was also a part of the England World Cup squad in Russia.
+Walker was also a part of the England World Cup squad in Russia and added a second Carabao Cup winner's medal to his collection in 2019.